-Whoever was hoping President Barack Obama would finally make up his mind on the Keystone XL pipeline once the midterm elections were over was in for a disappointed on Thursday.
-At a news conference have gave after his Democratic Party lost its majority in the Senate two days earlier, the president refused to take a position.
+Americans who were hoping Barack Obama would finally make up his mind about the Keystone XL Pipeline after the midterm elections were disappointed on Thursday, when the president refused to take a position.

-“There’s an independent process that’s moving forward,” he said.
+“There’s an independent process that’s moving forward,” he said in response to a reporter’s question.
 “I’m going to let that process play out.”

-Except that process has already “played out” — twice!
+Except the process has already “played out” — twice.
 The only reason the pipeline isn’t being built is the president’s refusal to let it happen.

-American labor unions favor building the pipeline because it would create construction jobs.
-But environmentalists — another key constituency of Obama’s party — argue that it will increase Canadian oil sand production, which is more polluting than conventional oil extraction, even if two separate State Department studies and numerous industry reports have shown Keystone would have negligible environmental effect.
+Environmentalists — another key constituency of Obama’s Democratic Party — argue it will increase Canadian oil sand production, which is more polluting than conventional oil extraction, even though two State Department studies and numerous industry reports have shown Keystone would have a negligible environmental impact.

-Canada lobbied hard for Keystone XL but, exasperated by the Obama Administration’s dithering, it approved the construction of the Northern Gateway pipeline that month which will transport some 525,000 barrels of oil per day from Alberta to the Pacific coast — from where it can be exported to China.
+Canada lobbied hard for Keystone XL, but, exasperated by the Obama Administration’s dithering, it approved the construction of the Northern Gateway Pipeline, which will transport the equivalent of 525,000 barrels of oil per day from Alberta to the Pacific coast — from where it can be exported to China.

-America is losing out on an economic opportunity not because some “independent process” is taking time.
-The only reason is that the country has a radically green president who won’t take the advice of his own experts.
+America is losing out on an economic opportunity, not because some “independent process” is taking time, but because it has elected a president who won’t take the advice of his own experts.